IgnacioGandur/cv-application/README.md

 -   ### Comprehensive sections:
     -   **Skills:** Highlight your key skills and areas of expertise to give employers a quick overview of your qualifications.
     -   **References:** Provide references from professional contacts to strenghten your credibility.
-    -   **Education Background:** Display your academic achievements in a clear and organized manner.
+    -   **Education Background:** Display your academic background in a clear and organized manner.
     -   **Experience:** Showcase your work history with concise descriptions of your roles and accomplishments.
     -   **Personal Information:** Add a personal touch to your CV by including a brief section about yourself, helping employers get you know beyond your professional achievements.